You never stop getting your age wrong

 This other popular caffeine-filled beverage is pretty much on the opposite end of the health spectrum as tea.
 Drinking soda even once a day doubles your risk of metabolic syndrome, which can cause heart disease, diabetes, and weight gain.
 Even scarier, the sweeteners used in soda—both natural and artificial—can train your taste buds to crave more sweet food and drink.
 And don't fall for the "diet soda" trap, either; its effects on your health are virtually the same.
 As if all that weren't enough, here are 10 more reasons you should stay away from soda (yes, even diet).

 Keep your house clean and your body healthy all at once.
 Spending an hour doing an active chore, such as vacuuming or washing the windows, can burn almost 300 calories!
 According to a study of adults between ages 70 and 90, making this a habit can lower your risk of death by 30 percent.
 That's worth the slight hassle of doing chores, we think.

 You're a purple-eater

 It seems random, sure, but apparently eating purplish-colored foods can give you a major health boost.
 And no, we're not talking about grape-flavored candy or ice cream (that is, if grape ice cream was even a thing).
 We're talking about the grapes themselves, blueberries, or—surprise!—red wine.
 All of these are loaded with polyphenols, which can reduce the risk of both heart disease and Alzheimer's.
 Eating both blueberries and purple grapes can also improve your brain function and memory, so eat up.
-Here are some facts you never knew about why some foods come in different colors.
+Next, check out some other simple habits that could add five years to your life.